larsvilhuber/self-checking-reproducibility/71-have-an-undergrad-run-it.md

 ### What this does not do

 Well, it's not perfect, because sometimes undergraduates get things wrong.
 But that's fine.
 It's a teaching moment!
+An alternative solution is that you ask your office neighbor to run it.

 ### What to do next